AmplitudeAudio/sdk/docs/content/docs/concepts/_index.md

 A bus have the particularity to optionally have other buses as child buses, which means that all changes to that bus' gain level affect all children of that bus as well.
 There should always be a single master bus, with name `master`, and with ID `1`.
 This is the root bus from which all other buses descend.
 The engine will fail to initialize if the master bus is not found.

-A bus may also define duck_buses, which are buses that will lower in volume when a sound is played on that bus.
+A bus may also define `duck_buses`, which are buses that will lower in volume when a sound is played on that bus.
 For example, a designer might want to have background sound effects and music lower in volume when an important dialog is playing.
-To do this the `sound_effect` and `music` buses would be added in the list of children of the `dialog` bus.
+To do this the `sound_effect` and `music` buses would be added in the list of `duck_buses` children of the `dialog` bus.

 {{< /column >}}